Proce2/starship-pwsh-setup/README.md

-# PowerSheell 7+ setup for Starship  VScode Integration
-# Starship for PowerShell 7+ with VSCode Integration
+# PowerShell 7 Setup for Starship Prompt Integration with VSCode Terminal

 A setup for PowerShell 7+ with the [Starship prompt](https://starship.rs) that **preserves VSCode terminal features** and **fixes Copilot Prompt Symbol issues**.